Stub Apocalypse - The Death of the Live Show

 What IS wrong is that I had to consider all this crap and came up with this overly dramatic and elaborate metaphor when I was just trying to buy tickets to a Tool show.
 I shouldn't have to question my morals about purchasing tickets for my favorite band.
 I shouldn't have to consider the fact that buying tickets from a scalper website and doing my part to perpetuate the problem conflicted with my personal ethics as a consumer.
 I just want to listen to my favorite band.

 If Hounds of Innsmouth became someone's favorite band, I wouldn't want them to question if it's right or wrong to buy a ticket to see us.
-As a performer, I would love to have more people at our shows, and it would piss me off that people didn't come to our shows because the scalpers had bought all the tickets.
+As a performer, I would love to have more people at our shows, and it would piss me off if people didn't come to our shows because the scalpers had bought all the tickets.
 As a person, I wouldn't want the cost of admission to involve our fans' morals either, regardless of how menial those morals may be...

 Did I mention I'm a piece of shit?